The Leading Independent

 Haas offers its students many opportunities for extracurricular involvement, including over 50 student organizations to choose from, with a wide array of professional, athletic and cultural groups on hand.
 Many MBA students become involved in Challenge for Charity events such as competitions, shows and auctions geared at raising money for the Special Olympics and other charitable organizations.
 In addition, a large portion of MBA students volunteer their time to the Boost@Haas program, where they act as mentors for underprivileged high school students.

-Approximately ten conferences are regularly hosted by Haas faculty and students.
-These comprise both industry- and affiliation-related events, such as the Berkeley Energy Symposium and Women in Leadership Conference.
-Haas also sponsors the Haas Healthcare Conference, the UC Berkeley Startup Competition and the Global Social Venture Competition.
+A number of conferences are hosted annually by Haas faculty and students.
+These comprise both industry- and affiliation-related events, such as the Berkeley Energy Institute’s POWER Conference and Women in Leadership Conference.
+Haas also sponsors the Play: Media and Entertainment Conference, the UC Berkeley LAUNCH Startup Accelerator, and the Latin American Business Forum.
 Furthermore, MBA students have the opportunity to create their own competitions.

 Campus Spaces